is the goddess of the maguey plant and of fertility. Protector of mature wombs that turn into life.

 From the milky sap of the maguey plant, aguamiel, the alcoholic drink pulque (octli in Nahuatl) was brewn.
-Mayahuel is often depicted with many breasts to feed her many children, the Centzon Totochin (the 400 Rabbits).
-The Centzon Totochin were thought to cause drunkenness.
+Mayahuel is often depicted with many breasts to feed her many children, the Centzon Totochtin (Four Hundred Rabbits), the divine rabbits, causes of drunkenness, the gods of drunkenness. .

 Mayahuel is the wife of Patecatl, who is also a pulque god.